Nosto/wiki-docs/features/indexer/on-7.x.md

 We recommend the following best practices for Nosto indexers.

-* We strongly advise that both indexer modes are set to `Update by Schedule` for better performance.
+* We strongly advise that the indexer mode is set to `Update by Schedule` for better performance.
 This will also make the product updates to Nosto more reliable.
-For example the scheduled catalog price rules would not be updated in real-time to Nosto unless the indexer mode is set to  `Update by Schedule`
+For example, the scheduled catalog price rules would not be updated in real-time to Nosto unless the indexer mode is set to  `Update by Schedule`
-* If you have multiple store views, we recommend that you enable multi-dimensional indexing for **both** indexers.
+* If you have multiple store views, we recommend that you enable multi-dimensional indexing.

 ## Troubleshoot